-4. Excluded positions from the calculation of Line 1
+Excluded positions from the calculation of Line 1 4.

 - (i) Positions held in accounts of acceptable institutions, acceptable counterparties and regulated entities. - (ii) Hedge positions (as opposed to speculative positions) where the underlying interest is held in the client's account at the Dealer Member or that the Dealer Member has a document giving the Dealer Member an irrevocable right to take possession of the underlying interest and deliver it at the location designated by the appropriate clearing corporation.
 All other hedge positions are treated as speculative positions for the purpose of this calculation. - (iii) Dealer Member or individual client spread positions in futures contracts in the same product (including futures contracts in the same product with different delivery months) entered into on the same futures exchange.
-All other spread positions are treated as speculative positions for the purpose of this calculation. - (iv) Dealer Member or individual client short option positions on futures contracts which are out-of-the-money by more than two maintenance margin requirements. - (v) Dealer Member or individual client spread positions in the same futures contract options.
+All other spread positions are treated as speculative positions for the purpose of this calculation. - Dealer Member or individual client short option positions on futures contracts which are out-of-the-money by more than (iv) two maintenance margin requirements. - Dealer Member or individual client spread positions in the same futures contract options. (v)

-5. Line 2 - Concentration in individual accounts (Notes 5, 6 and 9)
+Line 2 - Concentration in individual accounts (Notes 5, 6 and 9) 5.

-Line 2 requires capital to be provided to cover concentration risk in individual accounts (client or the Dealer Member) when the aggregate of the maintenance margin requirements for each type of futures contract position or underlying interest on futures contract option position held both long and short for individual clients (including groups of clients or related clients) or in the lun-2020
+Line 2 requires capital to be provided to cover concentration risk in individual accounts (client or the Dealer Member) when the

+Jun-2020